Javier-varez/Postform/README.md

 sudo apt install clang
 ```

 `Postform` relies on a custom build system based on a non-recursive set of makefile templates.
-It is included as a submodule in the `Postform` repository.
 You can find a link to it [here](https://github.com/Javier-varez/buildsystem).
 The dependencies for the buildsystem are:

 ```bash
 apt install make
 apt install bear
 ```

 For the `STM32` code `Postform` uses the abstraction layer provided by [libopencm3](https://github.com/libopencm3/libopencm3).
-It is also bundled as a submodule for the project.

 All the Rust code for the host has its dependencies indicated in the `Cargo.toml` file.